-In 2010, some people who care about Eric McDavid and Marie Mason met up to talk about what we could do to expand our solidarity with the two of them.
+In 2010, some people who care about Eric McDavid and Marius Mason met up to talk about what we could do to expand our solidarity with the two of them.

 Our discussion grew to include the general state of anarchist prisoner solidarity in the United States, because we are all long-term anarchists and most of whom have relationships with many prisoners (including non-anarchists).